Grazen0/blog/posts/chip-8/binary-and-hex.md

 As you may realize, a byte is kinda small.
 More precisely, it can only represent numbers up to 255.
 The solution?
 Make it longer!

-We can join 2 bytes together to create 16-bit , such as `1011 0101 1001 1100`.
+We can join 2 bytes together to create bigger numbers, such as `1011 0101 1001 1100`.
 This is called a **16-bit number**, and it hold values up to 65535.
 Not enough?
 Keep going!
 Join 4 bytes together to create a **32-bit number**, and 8 for a **64-bit number**.
 The main takeaway from here is that binary numbers come in different sizes: 8, 16, 32, and 64.

 To make the CHIP-8 emulator, you'll mainly be working 8-bit numbers, and occasionally 16-bit ones.
 Early computers — such as the ones CHIP-8 was originally created for — had very limited memory space, so they couldn't afford even 32-bit numbers.